microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/Hands-on lab/Before the HOL - Real-time data with Azure Database for PostgreSQL Hyperscale.md

    location=westus2
    ```

-   > For a list of valid location names, execute: `az account list-locations -o table`
+   > For a list of valid location names, execute: `az account list-locations -o table`.

 9. Enter the following command to create a subscription group.